rohanrhu/gdb-frontend/README.md

 ## GDB-Related Issues and Tips

-* GDB does not give sources of linked object**until stepping a line that calls a function from the linked object once**.
+* GDB may not give sources of dynamic linked object **until stepping a line that calls a function from the dynamic linked object once**.
-  You can add break point a line and step it once, then you will see sources from linked object hereafter during the session.
+  You can add break point a line and step it once, then you will see sources from dynamic linked object hereafter during the session.

 ## Windows